 Bissett has been honored as one of Alaska’s Top 40 Under Forty, University of Alaska College of Business Alumni of the Year, and NCAIED National Top forty under 40.

 This program is a part of the Evangeline Atwood Distinguished Speakers Series.
 Named after the the founder of the Alaska World Affairs Council, Evangeline Atwood, and with the generous support from The Atwood Foundation, these public programs feature world-class experts on a diverse range of topics.

 - Check-in will begin at 11:30am with seating available on a first-come first-serve basis.
 The program will begin at 12:00pm.

 - Those with online reservations do not need to present ticket confirmation at the door, we will have all confirmed attendees on a list at check-in.

-- Lunch at this program will be available for individual order and purchase from Bear Tooth Theatre you wish to do so, plan on arriving early to ensure you receive your meal by the end of the program.
+- Lunch at this program will be available for individual order and purchase from Bear Tooth Theatre.
+If you wish to do so, plan on arriving early to ensure you receive your meal by the end of the program.

-- Online registration will close at midnight March 7, 2022 at 6pm.
+- Online registration will close March 7, 2022 at 6pm.
 Remaining tickets will be available for purchase the day of the program at the door from 11:00am.

 Online registration is now closed for this event.
 Please contact email@example.com to inquire about space.